sara-nl/griddocs/source/Pages/Advanced/grid_job_requirements.rst

     # make sure that the job can run for at least 3 days (3 x 24 x 60 = 4320)
     Requirements = other.GlueCEPolicyMaxWallClockTime >= 4320;

-By specifiying the wall clock time requirement, the scheduler picks a queue which is long enough for running the job.
+By specifying the wall clock time requirement, the scheduler picks a queue which is long enough for running the job.
 The parameter is ``other.GlueCEPolicyMaxWallClockTime``, the value is **in minutes**.
 Make sure that your requirement uses the 'greater than or equal to' syntax